Visan1/Pomodoro-media/README.md

 # Optimization
 These are further optimizations I am looking to add or in the middle of implementing when there is time.

+---

--Currently aiming to add user names beside their posts -A better background transition sequence on the Pomodoro timer -Adding personal Spotify or playists
+- Currently aiming to add user names beside their posts
+ - A better background transition sequence on the Pomodoro timer
+ - Adding personal Spotify or playists
--Database for users to view their most productive day, and how they set their environment that day
+ - Database for users to view their most productive day, and how they set their environment that day
+ - Able to post without submitting a photo

+---

 # Technology Stack
 JavaScript, HTML, CSS, Node.js, MongoDB, Express, Passport, Tailwind